-The gameplay itself is simple and easy to pick up on; cars go backwards and forwards, but also have the ability to jump and even double jump/dodge in any direction, which can be used in a variety of ways.
-Boosting allows you drive on walls and ceilings and even take flight in order to nail those tricky aerial shots.
+The gameplay itself is simple and easy to pick up on; cars go backward and forwards, but also have the ability to jump and even double jump/dodge in any direction, which can be used in a variety of ways.
+Boosting allows you to drive on walls and ceilings and even take a flight to nail those tricky aerial shots.
 While it is easy to learn, it takes a sense of finesse to master.
-Due to Rocket League being physics based, cars will often slip and slide into places you don’t want them to.
-The ball will occasionally bounce in ways that doesn’t make sense, and resemble that of a beach ball bouncing aimlessly over a mosh pit.
+Due to Rocket League being physics-based, cars will often slip and slide into places you don’t want them to.
+The ball will occasionally bounce in ways that don’t make sense and resemble that of a beach ball bouncing aimlessly over a mosh pit.

 Rocket League offers four game types: 1v1 (duels), 2v2 (doubles), 3v3 (standards), and 4v4 (chaos).
-Duels will often have players maintain a balancing act of aggressive ball control while defending their own goal from their opponents, where in standards and chaos, players must work together to set up shots that will get past the other teams defense.
+Duels will often have players maintain a balancing act of aggressive ball control while defending their own goal from their opponents, whereas in standards and chaos, players must work together to set up shots that will get past the other team’s defense.

-One of most critical features of this game is the camera.
-In a game where ball control and situational awareness is key, the camera is done incredibly well.
-With the push of a button you can toggle “ball cam,” which will focus the camera on the ball but still allow you your standard movement controls, allowing for easy tracking.
-With the same button press you can set camera into a standard third person camera, which is useful when speeding back to your own goal or rushing for boost pickups when you need them.
+One of the most critical features of this game is the camera.
+In a game where ball control and situational awareness are key, the camera is done incredibly well.
+With the push of a button, you can toggle “ball cam,” which will focus the camera on the ball but still allow you your standard movement controls, allowing for easy tracking.
+With the same button press, you can set the camera into a standard third-person camera, which is useful when speeding back to your own goal or rushing for boost pickups when you need them.

 Rocket League also features cross-platform capabilities allowing Playstation 4 and PC players to play together on the same servers.
 However, unless you and your friends happen to be playing on the same platform, you won’t be able to party together, which is something I would have liked to see.